-Do you have an undergraduate degree in one of the following content area subjects: English, French, Spanish, history, mathematics, biology, chemistry, physics, or earth science?
+Do you have an undergraduate degree in one of the following content area subjects: English, French, Spanish, history (and/or political science), mathematics, biology, chemistry, physics, or earth science?
 This program provides individuals who have a baccalaureate degree in a content subject the opportunity to become initially certified to teach that subject in grades 7-12 in New York State.
 Should you be interested in working outside of New York state, our certification office will advise you on obtaining certificates in other states.

 The secondary education program not only provides you with opportunities to build and refine your knowledge about teaching, it also engages you in extensive experiences interning and teaching in secondary classrooms.
 Field experiences include a 30 hour tutoring program, an intensive field experience in the semester(s) prior to student teaching, and a semester-long full-time student teaching experience.